 KYC and AML Requirements for Cook Islands Trusts

-Every Cook Islands trustee company is required by law to conduct know-your-customer (KYC) and anti-money laundering (AML) due diligence before accepting a new trust.
-This process is not optional and cannot be abbreviated.
-It is mandated by the Financial Transactions Reporting Act 2017, enforced by the Financial Supervisory Commission, and aligned with international standards set by the Financial Action Task Force.
-Trustees that fail to comply face fines, regulatory sanctions, and potential loss of their license.
+Every Cook Islands trustee company must conduct know-your-customer (KYC) and anti-money laundering (AML) screening before accepting a new trust.
+The Cook Islands Financial Supervisory Commission enforces these requirements under the Financial Transactions Reporting Act 2017, and trustees that fail to comply risk fines, sanctions, and loss of their license.

-The Financial Transactions Reporting Act 2017 (FTRA) establishes the domestic AML framework.
-It requires all Cook Islands financial institutions, including licensed trustee companies, to implement compliance systems for the prevention, detection, and prosecution of money laundering, terrorist financing, and other financial crimes.
-The FTRA mandates customer due diligence at onboarding, ongoing monitoring of trust activity, and reporting of suspicious transactions to the Cook Islands Financial Intelligence Unit (CIFIU).
+The Financial Transactions Reporting Act 2017 is the domestic AML statute.
+It requires all Cook Islands financial institutions, including licensed trustee companies, to verify customers at onboarding, monitor trust activity on an ongoing basis, and report suspicious transactions to the Cook Islands Financial Intelligence Unit (CIFIU).
+The FTRA aligns with standards set by the Financial Action Task Force, the international body that evaluates countries’ AML regimes.

-Beyond domestic law, Cook Islands trustees must comply with the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
-FATCA requires foreign financial institutions to report information about accounts held by U.S. persons directly to the IRS.
-The Cook Islands has not signed an intergovernmental agreement with the United States, so Cook Islands trustees file FATCA reports directly with the IRS as registered foreign financial institutions.
-CRS imposes similar reporting obligations for account holders who are tax residents of other participating jurisdictions.
-These international reporting requirements mean that the trustee must accurately determine the tax residency of every significant party to the trust, which is one reason the KYC questionnaires are as detailed as they are.
+Cook Islands trustees also comply with the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
+FATCA requires foreign financial institutions to report accounts held by U.S. persons directly to the IRS.
+Because the Cook Islands has not signed an intergovernmental agreement with the United States, trustees file FATCA reports directly with the IRS as registered foreign financial institutions.
+CRS imposes parallel reporting for account holders who are tax residents of other participating countries.

 What the Trustee Collects

-The trustee’s due diligence covers every “controlling person” associated with the trust.
-This includes the settlor, any co-settlors, the proposed protector, any advisory trustee, and in some cases the initial beneficiaries.
-For each person, the trustee collects identity verification, residential address verification, tax residency information, and source of funds documentation.
+Cook Islands trustees screen every “controlling person” associated with the trust: the settlor, any co-settlors, the proposed protector, any advisory trustee, and in some cases the initial beneficiaries.
+For each person, the trustee collects four categories of documentation: identity verification, proof of residential address, tax residency information, and source of funds.

 Identity Verification

 The trustee requires a certified copy of the settlor’s current passport or government-issued photo identification.
-Certification must be performed by a notary public or other approved certifier who has sighted the original document.
-Some trustees now offer certification by video conference, but many still require in-person notarization.
-The identification document must be current and unexpired at the time of certification.
+A notary public or other approved certifier must sign the copy after sighting the original.
+Some trustees accept certification by video conference, but many still require in-person notarization.
+The document must be unexpired at the time of certification.

-For each additional controlling person (co-settlor, protector, advisory trustee), the same identification requirement applies.
-If the protector is an entity rather than an individual, the trustee requires the entity’s formation documents and identification for the entity’s controlling individuals.
+Each additional controlling person (co-settlor, protector, advisory trustee) must provide the same identification.
+When the protector is an entity rather than an individual, the trustee requires formation documents for the entity and identification for its controlling individuals.

 Proof of Residential Address

 The trustee requires original documentary evidence of the settlor’s residential address.
-Acceptable documents typically include a recent utility bill, bank statement, credit card statement, or government-issued document showing the settlor’s name and residential address.
-The document must be an original rather than a photocopy, must be recent (generally within three months), and must show a residential address rather than a post office box.
+Acceptable documents include a recent utility bill, bank statement, credit card statement, or government correspondence showing the settlor’s name and home address.
+The document must be an original (not a photocopy), dated within the past three months, and show a residential address rather than a post office box.

-This requirement is the source of more delays than any other single item in the application process.
-Settlors accustomed to paperless billing may not have recent original utility bills.
-Bank statements downloaded from online portals are often treated as copies rather than originals.
-The trustee’s compliance team will reject documents that do not meet these specifications, and obtaining replacements takes time.
+Address verification causes more delays than any other single item in the application.
+Settlors who use paperless billing may not have recent original utility bills.
+Bank statements downloaded from online portals are often rejected as copies rather than originals.
+Each round of follow-up to obtain a compliant document adds one to two weeks.

 Tax Residency and Reporting

 The trustee collects self-certification forms establishing the tax residency of each controlling person.
-For U.S. persons, this includes providing a Taxpayer Identification Number and confirming U.S. tax status for FATCA purposes.
-For persons who are tax resident in CRS-participating jurisdictions, the trustee collects equivalent information for CRS reporting.
+U.S. persons provide a Taxpayer Identification Number and confirm their status for FATCA purposes.
+Persons who are tax resident in CRS-participating countries provide equivalent information for CRS reporting.

-The trustee uses this information to determine its reporting obligations.
-For a trust with a U.S. settlor, the trustee will register the trust under FATCA and report account information directly to the IRS.
-This reporting occurs annually and is separate from the settlor’s own U.S. tax filing obligations, which are covered in the IRS tax reporting article.
+For a trust with a U.S. settlor, the trustee registers the trust under FATCA and reports account information to the IRS annually.
+This reporting is separate from the settlor’s own tax filing obligations.
+IRS reporting requirements for Cook Islands trusts, including Form 3520, Form 3520-A, and the FBAR, apply independently of the trustee’s FATCA filings and are the responsibility of the settlor’s CPA.

 Source of Funds

-Source of funds documentation is the most substantive component of the trustee’s due diligence.
-The trustee must satisfy itself that the assets being transferred to the trust were lawfully acquired and do not represent the proceeds of criminal activity.
+Source of funds documentation is the most substantive component of the trustee’s review.
+The trustee must confirm that the assets being transferred were lawfully acquired and do not represent the proceeds of criminal activity.

-What the trustee expects to see depends on the nature and size of the assets.
-For liquid assets (cash and securities), the trustee typically requires a narrative explanation of how the settlor accumulated the wealth being transferred, supported by documentary evidence.
+What the trustee expects depends on the nature and size of the assets.
+For liquid assets (cash and securities), the trustee requires a narrative explanation of how the settlor accumulated the wealth, supported by documentary evidence.
 Acceptable evidence includes recent account statements showing the assets to be transferred, tax returns demonstrating income consistent with the asset level, documentation of a business sale, inheritance, or other liquidity event, and professional confirmation from the settlor’s CPA or financial advisor.

-The narrative explanation matters as much as the supporting documents.
+The trustee weighs the narrative explanation as heavily as the supporting documents.
 A settlor who provides account statements showing $2 million in a brokerage account but no explanation of how those funds were accumulated will face follow-up questions.
-The trustee needs to understand the chain of ownership: the settlor earned income through a medical practice for 25 years, invested consistently, and the current portfolio reflects those accumulated savings.
-That narrative, supported by tax returns and account statements, satisfies the requirement.
+The trustee needs to understand the chain: the settlor earned income through a medical practice for 25 years, invested consistently, and the current portfolio reflects those accumulated savings.
+That narrative, backed by tax returns and account statements, satisfies the requirement.
 A bare account statement without context does not.

-For non-liquid assets such as real estate interests, business ownership, or intellectual property, the source of funds inquiry focuses on how the settlor acquired the asset and its current valuation.
+For non-liquid assets (real estate interests, business ownership, or intellectual property), the inquiry focuses on how the settlor acquired the asset and its current valuation.
 The trustee may require purchase documentation, appraisals, or corporate records depending on the asset type.

-The trustee’s compliance team reviews source of funds documentation with particular attention to consistency.
-If the settlor’s stated income does not plausibly support the asset level being transferred, or if the documentary evidence contradicts the narrative explanation, the trustee will request additional information.
-This is not adversarial.
-The trustee is building a compliance file that must withstand regulatory audit, and gaps in that file create risk for the trustee’s license.
+The trustee’s compliance team reviews source of funds documentation for internal consistency.
+If the settlor’s stated income does not plausibly support the asset level being transferred, or if the documentary evidence contradicts the narrative, the trustee will request additional information.
+The trustee is building a compliance file that must withstand regulatory audit, and gaps create risk for the trustee’s license.

-The most common problem is simply submitting an incomplete application.
-Missing a certified passport copy, providing a photocopy instead of an original address document, or omitting the source of funds narrative forces the trustee to request supplemental information.
-Each round of follow-up adds one to two weeks to the process.
-U.S. counsel can minimize this by reviewing the application package for completeness before submitting it to the trustee.
+Incomplete applications are the most common cause of delay.
+A missing certified passport copy, a photocopy instead of an original address document, or an omitted source of funds narrative forces the trustee to request supplemental information.
+Each round of follow-up adds one to two weeks.
+U.S. counsel can minimize this by reviewing the full package for completeness before submitting it to the trustee.

 Insufficient Source of Funds Explanation

 A source of funds explanation that describes current holdings without explaining their origin is insufficient.
-Stating “I have $3 million in a Schwab account” is not a source of funds explanation.
-The trustee needs to know how the $3 million got there.
-Similarly, an explanation that is plausible but unsupported by any documentation will prompt follow-up.
+Stating “I have $3 million in a Schwab account” is not a source of funds explanation—the trustee needs to know how the $3 million got there.
+An explanation that is plausible but unsupported by documentation will also prompt follow-up.
 The trustee needs both the narrative and the evidence.

 Politically Exposed Persons

-A settlor who holds or has recently held a prominent public function is classified as a Politically Exposed Person (PEP) under international AML standards.
-PEP status triggers enhanced due diligence, meaning the trustee must conduct a more thorough review of the settlor’s background, source of wealth, and the purpose of the trust.
-PEP status does not disqualify a settlor from establishing a trust, but it extends the due diligence timeline and may require additional documentation that standard applications do not.
+A settlor who holds or has recently held a prominent public function (elected officials, senior government appointees, military leaders, executives of state-owned enterprises) is classified as a Politically Exposed Person (PEP) under international AML standards.
+PEP status triggers enhanced due diligence: a more thorough review of the settlor’s background, source of wealth, and purpose of the trust.
+PEP status does not disqualify a settlor, but it extends the timeline and may require documentation that standard applications do not.

 Pending or Recent Litigation